hamzaali00/COVID-19_Risk_Assessment/README.md

 #### How did various health conditions contribute to COVID-19 Deaths?
 #### How did age contribute to COVID-19 Deaths?
 #### How did location contribute to COVID-19 Deaths?
-####Did age or underlying health conditions have a bigger impact on COVID-19 outcomes?
+#### Did age or underlying health conditions have a bigger impact on COVID-19 outcomes?
-#### Compare and contrast conditions with higher incidence of death vs. conditions with lower incidence of death####?
+#### Compare and contrast conditions with higher incidence of death vs. conditions with lower incidence of death?
 #### What is death rate per 100,000?
 #### How does this data tie into predictive analytics and why is this critical in fighting COVID-19?
 Irrespective of the variations in available data, stakeholders (policy makers) have to make critical decisions resulting in meaningful implications for both COVID-19 transmission and mortality.
 These analytics can be a game changer in predictive models evaluating a plethora of “what if” scenarios to guide decision-making.